︎

 in collaboration with Le Lab Architecture

-Renovation and floor addition to a 150m2 duplex apartment in the attic of a building in the center of Paris
+Renovation and addition of a floor to a 150m2 duplex apartment situated in the attic of a building in central Paris

-Design: Le Lab / Construction administration (CA): Le Lab + ROOM
+Design: Le Lab / CA: ROOM + Le Lab

 ROOSEVELT